Cyb3RGER/bfbb_ap_world/README.md

 ## Running from source

-- Clone this repo with submodules into the worlds folder for your AP source.
-- Install py_dolphin_memory_engine and pythonnet via pip:
-    - ``pip install dolphin-memory-engine``
-    - ``pip install pythonnet``
+- go to the main page for this.

 ## Known Issues